 Fieldwork continues to go well: we had a record day on the grid earlier this week: seven carnivores in one morning (plus an unfortunate striped ground squirrel, just for diversity)!

-African painted dog (Lycaon pictus).
-Photo by Alex Hoyle The rains have come!
+The rains have come!
 After the brief tease of a storm that I mentioned in my last post, we had a driving downpour the next day.
 Of course, the worst of the rain hit right when my field assistant and I were out in the middle of my trapping grid setting bait, but that’s just how things go.